- 1 Now I’m going to give you a review of a part of the nomenclature or if you want anatomy of a fixed knife but only the main aspects:

 The term relapse was used in swords to indicate the area after the guard before the blade wire began.

-The relapse was also used to make advanced two-handed sockets but was then also used in knives where perhaps the term neck would be more suitable in fixed blade and heel knives in those that can be closed but the term relapse has been maintained without distinguishing the type of knife and in the folding knives the term tang (shank) is used to define the heel.
+The ricasso was also used to make advanced two-handed sockets but was then also used in knives where perhaps the term neck would be more suitable in fixed blade knives and heel in closable ones but the term ricasso was kept without distinguishing the type of knife and in folding knives the term tang is used (shank) to define the heel.

 So the ricasso is the flat part of the blade from which the cod is stretched out for each type of knife and the term heel (hell) is the end of the cutting edge.